Sentient Media Writers’ Fellowship Program

 The fellowship program’s goal is to fill the demand by media outlets for local voices providing sober criticism of factory farming, vivisection, and other mistreatment of animals.
 By securing these topics the attention they deserve, we believe that together we can create broad-based political and societal change for animals.

 To apply, read this page and fill out the application form.
-Deadline for applications is June 30th.
 Applications are accepted on a rolling basis.

 What Our Program Provides